Our law firm truly believes in doing what is best for our clients, and we strive to help everyone get the justice that they deserve.

 Matrimonial Law Firm in Suffolk County NY

-If you are looking to take the route of mediation for your divorce, Gulotta & Gulotta can settle your agreement.
-For matrimonial law firm in Suffolk County NY, contact us today!
+If you want to take the mediation route for your divorce, Gulotta & Gulotta can settle your agreement.
+For a matrimonial law firm in Suffolk County NY, contact us today!

 For a judge to approve a child custody change or modification, there usually needs to be significant evidence that the change is in the child’s best interest.
 For example, if one parent has violated a previous court agreement, a judge may approve a change in the custody agreement.